tomfy/gtsimsrch/README.md

 	duplicate_search  -in cassava.dsgm  -out cassava.dsout

-The output has 6 columns: id\_1  missing\_data\_count\_1  id\_2  missing\_data\_count\_2  agmr  hgmr
+The output has 6 columns:  &ensp; id\_1  &ensp;  missing\_data\_count\_1  &ensp; id\_2  &ensp;  missing\_data\_count\_2  &ensp;  agmr  &ensp;  hgmr

 Find clusters of duplicate accessions:

 	clusterer  -in cassava.dsout -out cassava.clustout

-Running this way using default parameters is probably reasonable, but different genotyping error rates will give different observed agmrs between duplicate accessions.
+Running this way using default parameters may be reasonable, but different genotyping error rates will give different observed agmrs between duplicate accessions.
 So it is a good idea to make a histogram of the agmr values (column 5\) of the output from duplicate\_search to decide how similar accessions should be (i.e. how small the agmr should be) to be considered duplicates.
 The default value of this parameter is 0.035 ; a different value can be specified when running clusterer with e.g.:   \-dcluster  0.04  .
 Let’s look at the histogram to see if this is reasonable.

 ![alt text](cassava\_dsout\_agmr\_histogram\_480x360.png "title")

-There is a clear peak at about 0.014, and extending up to about 0.03 .
+There is a clear peak at about 0.014, and it extends up to about 0.03 .
 This suggests these are due to duplicates whose observed genotypes differ due to a genotyping error rate of \~0.7%.
 The default value looks quite reasonable.

 Remove duplicate accessions:
 I.e. from each cluster of duplicates keep only one (the one with the least missing data).